 Call 999 and ask for an ambulance if you or someone you're with feels unwell after scuba diving.

 A diver with a suspected air or gas embolism should be transferred to an A&E department as soon as possible.

 They should be laid down flat and given 100% oxygen until they reach hospital.
 Once stabilised, they'll be taken to a pressurised room called a hyperbaric chamber, either at the hospital or at another location.

 Why diving can lead to an air or gas embolism

 If a diver surfaces too quickly, nitrogen bubbles can form in their tissues and bloodstream.
 This is often referred to as decompression sickness or "the bends".

-Surfacing quickly and holding your breath can cause air trapped in your lungs to expand.
+Surfacing too quickly or holding your breath while you swim to the surface can cause the air in your lungs to expand.
 This may rupture lung tissue (pulmonary barotrauma), which can lead to gas bubbles being released into the arterial circulation (arterial gas embolism).

 In some divers, underlying conditions can increase the chance of decompression sickness.
 These should be discussed with a doctor who specialises in diving medicine.